How to get involved

 The success of the ACED project depends on input from workplace stakeholders and employees with episodic disabilities, the main audiences for the tools and resources being developed by the project.

-Co-workers matter: new research study about sharing health information in the workplace
+Co-workers matter: study about sharing health information with peers in the workplace

 We are conducting a research study to learn more about sharing personal health information at work, particularly what happens when people share information about their health and work challenges with their co-workers.

-• Work with someone who lives with a chronic physical or mental health condition with whom you have had at least one conversation about their health or its impact on work, and
+• People who work with someone who lives with a chronic physical or mental health condition with whom you have had at least one conversation about their health or its impact on work, and are

-• Not be the supervisor or manager of your colleague
+• Not the supervisor or manager of your colleague

-• Not be living with a chronic health condition of your own
+• Not living with a chronic health condition of your own

 All participants also must be 18 years of age or older, resident in Canada, employed 15 hours a week or more on a regular basis, and comfortable participating in an interview in English.